 Remember: Dairy products, margarine and deep fried foods are not suggested for those with gall bladder and liver problems!

 Raw juicing is vitally important.
 Drink raw vegetable juice every day.
-Recommended juice recipes found in “Raw Juices Can Save Your Life“ book are:
+Recommended juice recipes found in “Raw Juices Can Save Your Life“

 - “Gall Stones and Biliary Problems” juice on page 93